-On-street parking sensors will be installed within the Dandenong Activity Centre from mid-December.
+On-street parking sensors have been installed within the Dandenong Activity Centre.

-Sensors will be installed in all on-street bays throughout the Dandenong Activity Centre including along Lonsdale Street service roads, Thomas Street, Clow Street, Foster Street, Walker Street and Robinson Street.
-For a full view of the works, view the map below.
+Sensors were installed in all on-street bays throughout the Dandenong Activity Centre including along Lonsdale Street service roads, Thomas Street, Clow Street, Foster Street, Walker Street and Robinson Street.
+For a full view of the locations, view the map below.

-The sensors will allow Council to capture occupancy data, which will provide important information to ensure parking spaces suit the needs of customers and traders now and into the future.
+The sensors allow Council to capture occupancy data, which provides important information to ensure parking spaces suit the needs of customers and traders now and into the future.
 This project initiates an important step of preparing for city-wide ‘smart’ technology.

 In future, the data captured by the sensors will enable Council to provide real time occupancy information via apps and digital signage, which will make it easier for customers to find available parking spaces in the area.
 It will also enable the development of apps for customers to manage their parking fees and time limits from their own phone.

-Enforcement for parking restrictions will not change, however customers should be aware the time a vehicle enters the car space is the time the sensor will begin.
+Enforcement for parking restrictions has not changed, however customers should be aware the time a vehicle enters the car space is the time the sensor will begin.

 Frequently Asked Questions

-Parking sensors will be installed in almost every on-street parking bay in the Dandenong Activity Centre.
+Parking sensors were installed in almost every on-street parking bay in the Dandenong Activity Centre.